jonathonherbert/prosemirror-collab-playground/README.md

 Also todos:

+- There are synchronisation problems between cursor and edit states during editing that eventually resolve, fix 'em.
 - Handle caret stacking so multiple carets at the same position aren't hidden
 - CSS fanciness to only show usernames when necessary